MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cimage-class.md

 |[TransparentBlt](#cimage__transparentblt)|Works with only Windows 2000, Windows 98, and later systems.|
 |[Draw](#cimage__draw)|Supports transparency with only Windows 2000, Windows 98, and later systems.|

- See [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information about the limitations on these methods.

  You can use `CImage` from either MFC or ATL.